junxit/us-congress-code/title-15/chapter-14a/sec-657r.md

     - **(J)** Actions to be taken to ensure benefits for proteges and to protect a protege against actions by a mentor that—
       - **(i)** may adversely affect the protege’s status as a small business concern; or
       - **(ii)** provide disproportionate economic benefits to the mentor relative to those provided the protege.
+    - **(K)** The types of assistance provided by a mentor to assist with compliance with the requirements of contracting with the Federal Government after award of a contract or subcontract under this section.
   - **(4)** *Limitation on applicability* Paragraph (1) does not apply to the following:
     - **(A)** Any mentor-protege program of the Department of Defense.
     - **(B)** Any mentoring assistance provided under a Small Business Innovation Research Program or a Small Business Technology Transfer Program.